Secularization movement in the Philippines

-The secularization movement in the Philippines was a movement in the Philippines under Spanish colonial administration from the 18th to late 19th century for greater rights for native Filipino Roman Catholic clergymen.
+The secularization movement in the Philippines under Spanish colonial administration from the 18th to late 19th century advocated for greater rights for native Filipino Catholic clergymen.
 The movement had significant implications to Filipino nationalism and the Philippine Revolution.

 Background

-During the Spanish colonial era in the Philippines, the Roman Catholic Church wielded strong cultural, political and economic influence in the Philippine archipelago.
-A feudal society, institutions largely favored land-owning Spanish peninsulares (originating from the Iberian peninsula) and the Roman Catholic friars.
+During the Spanish colonial era in the Philippines, the Catholic Church wielded strong cultural, political and economic influence in the Philippine archipelago.
+A feudal society, institutions largely favored land-owning Spanish peninsulares (originating from the Iberian Peninsula) and the Catholic friars.
 Clergymen who are affiliated with a religious order such as the Jesuits and the Dominicans had significant influence over the affairs of the islands.

-They are two key groups among the Roman Catholic clergy in the Philippines in relation to the secularization movement.
+They are two key groups among the Catholic clergy in the Philippines in relation to the secularization movement.